Who Is an UNACCOMPANIED Child?

 Why do they Flee?

-The majority of the clients RST serves come from El Salvador, Honduras, and Guatemala.
+The majority of unaccompanied children that RST serves come from El Salvador, Honduras, and Guatemala.
 These children often flee their home country in order to escape trafficking, abuse and gang violence.

 UC case managers conduct home studies to assess placement safety for children leaving federal custody.
 If the home is found to be safe for the child, then the child may live with the sponsor as they wait for court proceedings.